sharathragav/WhatsFlow/SETUP_INSTRUCTIONS.md

 ---

 **Note**: This application provides a complete WhatsApp bulk messaging solution with a modern web interface.
-The frontend and backend work together to provide customer management, campaign creation, real-time progress tracking, and comprehensive analytics.
+The frontend and backend work together to provide customer management, campaign creation and real-time progress tracking.